Make Sense, Shape Your Stories

 Being coached and supported enables you to discover the meaning-making and deep connection to self and others that is part of the process of story crafting and sharing.

-In safe, supportive and fun spaces, groups bond as they grapple and play with the clay of their lives to create stories to share, stories that reflect back to them values, meaning and purpose.
+In safe, supportive and fun spaces, groups bond as they grapple and play with the clay of their lives to create speeches and stories to share, words that reflect back to them values, meaning and purpose.

-I also love to share my stories, enthral and enchant you, tell you with story, how and why I believe and dream, and how I make meaning of this 'one wild and precious life'.
+I also love to share my stories and talks, enthral and enchant you, tell you with logic and story, how and why I believe and dream, and how I make sense of this 'one wild and precious life'.